 Can Sex Kick-Start Your Period?
 Here’s What Experts Say

 Whether you’ve had your first period or are about to have your 200th period, you may be wondering, “Can sex kick-start your period?”
-After all, there is evidence that sex can have a range of effects, from blocking pain to improving mood and lowering stress (Whipple and Komisaruk, 1988; Burleson, et al., 2007).
+After all, there is evidence that sex can have a range of effects, from blocking pain to improving mood and lowering stress (1; 2).
 Maybe you’ve even gotten your period right after having sex—which could be a good or bad thing.
 (On one hand, maybe it’s a relief.
 On the other, periods can suck.)
 So, what’s the deal?
 Can sex make your period come sooner than expected?
 What’s the connection between sex and the menstrual cycle?
 Are there other reasons you might experience bleeding outside of your period?

 Can sex kick-start your period?

 Experts agree, having sex will not kick-start a period.
-The drop in progesterone levels at the end of the menstrual cycle triggers the beginning of the period; there’s no other way to start it (Buffet, et al., 1998).
+The drop in progesterone levels at the end of the menstrual cycle triggers the beginning of the period; there’s no other way to start it (3).
 But, if you’re period is coming up, having sex may help some period blood exit the body sooner than it would have without sex.

-If you’re about to get your period, but haven’t started to bleed yet, and you have sex and climax, it’s possible for the uterine contractions experienced during orgasm to facilitate or expedite the initial light flow (Alyssa Dweck, MD, personal communication, 2020).
+If you’re about to get your period, but haven’t started to bleed yet, and you have sex and climax, it’s possible for the uterine contractions experienced during orgasm to facilitate or expedite the initial light flow (4).
 The same thing can happen when you believe your flow is over—an orgasm can cause uterine contractions that release residual blood.

-If you are about to menstruate, sex can make period blood exit the body sooner because orgasm causess uterine contractions that are similar to the natural uterine contractions caused by prostaglandins (Levin, 2012).
+If you are about to menstruate, sex can make period blood exit the body sooner because orgasm causes uterine contractions that are similar to the natural uterine contractions caused by prostaglandins (5).

 When we posted the question “Has having sex ever made your period come early?” on Twitter and Instagram, we got several responses from those who say that sex has made their period come early.